thecodingmachine/fluid-hydrator/README.md

 ```php
 $hydrator->field('foo')->int();
 ```
-Use method `field` to declare an array field.
-This allow you to use array as a field.
+To declare an unstructured array field (typically some decoded JSON), use the `simpleArray` function.
 ```php
 $hydrator->field('foo')->simpleArray();
 ```